silvershop/silvershop-core/docs/en/CoreChanges.md

+# Core Changes

-Here are the changes that have been made to standard Sapphire components.
+Here are the subclasses, and extensions of standard Sapphire components for the eCommerce module.

-* ModelAdminBaseClass
-* EcommerceCurrency
+ * EcommerceCurrency - provides ability to customise currency formatting.
-* EcommercePayment
+ * EcommercePayment - provides some additional functionality that should eventually move to Payment itself.
-* ProductBulkLoader - extends CSVBulkLoader
+ * ProductBulkLoader - extends CSVBulkLoader to provide ecommerce-specific loading.
+See [Bulk Loading](BulkLoading) for more.

-* SiteConfigEcommerceExtras
  * EcommerceSiteTreeExtension - adds a few functions to SiteTree to give each page some e-commerce related functionality.

  * EcommerceResponse, CartResponse

+ * EcommerceDevelopmentAdminDecorator - extends DevelopmentAdmin so that we can call mysite/dev/ecommerce

+ * OptionalConfirmedPasswordField - requires entering a password twice to ensure it is correct.

+ * I18nDatetime